Processing math: 100%

 • wave_speeds specifies the choice of the method to compute the left, right, and middle wave speeds in the Riemann solver by an integer of 1 and 2. wave_speeds = 1 and 2 correspond to the direct method (Batten et al., 1997), and indirect method that approximates the pressures and velocity (Toro, 2013), respectively.

-• weno_Re_flux activates the scaler divergence theorem in computing the velocity gradients using WENO-reconstructed cell boundary values.
+• weno_Re_flux activates the scalar divergence theorem in computing the velocity gradients using WENO-reconstructed cell boundary values.
 If this option is false, velocity gradient is computed using finite difference scheme of order 2 which is independent of the WENO order.

 • weno_avg it activates the arithmetic average of the left and right, WENO-reconstructed, cell-boundary values.
 This option requires weno_Re_flux to be true because cell boundary values are only utilized when employing the scalar divergence method in the computation of velocity gradients.